-In this section, we present the overview of $ACaaS{RBAC}$ , a reference architecture of ACaaS that supports RBAC for Amazon AWS cloud platform.
-We first give an introduction of RBAC, then articulate challenges on supporting RBAC for AWS cloud platform, followed by presenting a formal $ACaaS{RBAC}$ model for AWS.
+In this section, we present the design of $ACaaS{RBAC}$ , a reference architecture of ACaaS that supports RBAC for Amazon AWS cloud platform.
 There are several reasons that we choose to support RBAC for AWS cloud platform.
 First, RBAC has been widely adopted in enterprise applications.
 When those applications are moving to clouds, RBAC should be naturally supported in cloud environments.
-According to a recent cloud market overview [21], RBAC is one of the key criteria to evaluate cloud computing solutions.
+According to a recent cloud market overview [13], RBAC is one of the key criteria to evaluate cloud computing solutions.
 Second, RBAC is a very generic access control model, and we believe tackling RBAC in clouds requires to address many challenges that will be identically addressed for supporting other access control models with ACaaS.
-Third, prior research and implementations [8, 18] have demonstrated that RBAC can address all the identified limitations of AWS IAM service.